Our Curriculum Vision On a Page

 The National Curriculum applies to pupils of compulsory school age and is taught from Year 1.
 It consists of core subjects: English, Mathematics and Science as well as Religious Education.

 Newtown prides itself on its broad and balanced curriculum and strives for excellence in all areas.
 Foundation subjects including Art and Design, Computing, Design and Technology, Geography, History, Music and PE are also taught on a regular basis.
 Learning is planned through themes to give learning a greater purpose; to support making links across the curriculum and to ensure learning is enhanced through visits within and beyond the local area, visiting experts etc. As part of our school philosophy, we run a programme of Personal, Social, Health and Citizenship Education (PSHCE), which includes Sex Education and Drugs Education.
 Parents may withdraw their children from Sex Education if they wish.
-In addition, children are given the opportunity to learn a Modern Foreign Language.
+Pupils learn French from Year 3 onwards.